LG LSEL6337D Range Parts and Troubleshooting: Repair Tips and Solutions

 1. LG LSEL6337D Oven Is Not Heating Properly

-If the oven does not heat, takes too long to preheat, or cooks food unevenly, the issue may be connected to the bake element, broil element, temperature sensor, control board, or power supply.
+If the oven does not heat, takes too long to preheat, or cooks unevenly, the issue may involve the bake element, broil element, oven temperature sensor, control board, or power supply.

 Possible causes include: